 In accordance with WAC 296-20-051, in cases presenting diagnostic or therapeutic problems to the attending provider, a consultation with a specialist may be requested without prior authorization.
-Prior notification to the insurer is required for chiropractic consultants.
-Refer to Chapter 7: Chiropractic Services for more information regarding the requirements for Chiropractic Consultants.

-The consultant must submit his/her findings and recommendations to the attending provider and the department or self-insurer.
-The report must be received by the insurer within 15 days from the date of the consultation.
+The consultant must submit their findings and recommendations to the attending provider and the department or self-insurer.
+The report must be received by the insurer within 15 days from the date of the consultation, per WAC 296-20-051.
+Note that this is different from the requirement noted in Chapter 2: Information for All Providers which states that documentation to support the service billed must be received prior to bill submission or within 30 days of the date of service, whichever comes first.